53rd New Zealand Parliament: Start of term

+End of term

+The chamber is in a horseshoe-shape.

 Committees

-The 53rd Parliament has 12 select committees and 8 specialist committees.
+The 53rd Parliament had 12 select committees and 8 specialist committees.
 They are listed below, with their chairpersons and deputy chairpersons:

 Electorates

 This section shows the New Zealand electorates as they are currently represented in the 53rd Parliament.
 Electorates were redrawn after the 2018 census and will remain the same for the 2023 election.